justunsix/garden/src/content/docs/notes/005-Computer-Snippets-git.md

 # Creates a new worktree with a detached HEAD at the same commit as the current branch example
 git worktree add -d ../repo-experimental

-# List work trees
+# List work trees, their location, and checked out branches
-git-worktree list
+git worktree list

 # Remove a worktree
-git worktree remove <worktree-name>
+git worktree remove worktree-name

 # Tagging
 git tag -a v1.0 -m "pre digital garden"